OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 For example, if a web application allows users to enter a discount code as part of the checkout process, and it checks whether this code exists in the database using a query such as `SELECT * FROM discount_codes WHERE code LIKE ':code'`, then entering a value of `%` would match all of the discount codes.

-This technique could also be used to determine exact discount codes through increasingly specific queries, such as `a%`, `b%`, `ba%`, etc).
+This technique could also be used to determine exact discount codes through increasingly specific queries (such as `a%`, `b%`, `ba%`, etc).

 ## Remediation